ConstantRobotics-Ltd/Lens/README.md

 ## isLensConnected method

-**isLensConnected()** method designed to obtain lens connection status.
+**isLensConnected()** method returns lens connection status.
 Connection status shows if the lens controller has data exchange with lens equipment.
 For example, if lens has serial port lens controller connects to serial port (opens serial port file in OS) but lens can be not active (no power).
 In this case connection status shows that lens controller doesn't have data exchange with lens equipment (method will return FALSE).
 If lens controller has data exchange with lens equipment the method will return TRUE.
 If lens controller not initialize the connection status always FALSE.
 Method declaration:

 ```cpp
 virtual bool isLensConnected() = 0;